eyalroth/blog-gatsby/src/posts/en/2019/Gatsby Series/Comments/index.md

 It's no surprise that comments are a core feature of any blogging platform out there -- WordPress, Blogger, Medium, etc -- as that is an integral part of any website with published content; be it a blog, an online newspaper, a social network (Facebook, Twitter), a video platform (YouTube) or an online forum (Reddit).

 Gatsby on the other hand is a static site generator, which means it does not have builtin support for dynamic concent, and comments are dynamic by nature.
-Not all is lost though; Gatsby is able to integrate with several tools [listed in the official documentation](https://www.gatsbyjs.org/docs/adding-comments/), but the majority of them either require payment or include ads (Disqus I'm looking at you).
+Not all is lost though; Gatsby is able to integrate with several tools [listed in the documentation](https://www.gatsbyjs.org/docs/adding-comments/), but the majority of them either require payment or include ads (Disqus I'm looking at you).
 The only tool on the list that is both free and has no ads is [Staticman](https://staticman.net/), but it's a bit cumbersome as it introduces a new PR and build per comment, and it leaves the visual design of the comments to the developer.

 This is actually the reason I dismissed Gatsby when I first searched for a blogging platform, but then I stumbled upon [utterances](https://utteranc.es/).
 It is free of both payment and ads, much like Staticman, but unlike the latter, it is much less cumbersome as it relies on GitHub issues, which means it doesn't pollute your repository with PRs, doesn't require a build to generate comments, comes with the builtin design of GitHub issues (including theme support!) and gives users the ability to write *and edit* comments using the GitHub editor.
 The only downside is that it requires a GitHub user, unlike other services that allow for authentication via social networks, but that should be enough as a start for a blog focusing on content for technical readers.